Mini-Ware/File-Locker/README.md

 ```shell
 $ ./run.sh <file name>
 ```
+# How secure is this?
+- Methods such as factoring can use used to break XOR encryption
+- XOR encryption is NOT the most secure way of encrypting data
+- You can read more about it on [Wikipedia](https://en.m.wikibooks.org/wiki/Cryptography/Breaking_Vigen%C3%A8re_cipher)
 # Anything else?
 - Star this repository if you found it interesting/helpful
 - Submit issues for new features/report bugs